Digital OriginalsDigital OriginalsThe Follow Up

 and last updated

-DENVER — As of Wednesday, the RTD's Transit Police Department Detective Bureau is fully operational and ready to begin investigating cases as they arise.
+DENVER — As of Wednesday, the RTD's Transit Police Department Detective Bureau is fully operational and ready to begin investigating and prosecuting cases as they arise.

 The police department, abbreviated as RTD-PD, announced the official launch on Wednesday morning.
 Detectives within the bureau will investigate crimes that happen on RTD property across the many jurisdictions that the buses and trains travel through.
 This can include theft, trespassing, fraud and forgery, public peace and order crimes, firearm crimes, weapon violations and controlled substance offenses.